Super Sales

 Many try to do too much too quickly.
 Distances are long, and transfers often involve light aircraft, so it’s best to slow down and spend a few nights in each location to really experience it.
 Another misconception is that Botswana is only for ultra high-end luxury travel.
 While it is known for exclusive safari experiences, there are also more accessible options available that still deliver incredible wildlife, expert guiding, and a strong sense of place.
 What you’re really paying for on safari isn’t just accommodation or game drives — it’s the silence of the bush, the space, the privacy, the depth of guiding, and the feeling of being completely immersed in nature.

-See all Africa June Deals
+See all Botswana June Deals

 Botswana